khemrajshrestha471/khemrajshrestha471/README.md

 **Wanna know little bit about me..??**

-Currently Student in Computer Engineering field, I'm very organized, curious and creative person.
+Currently studying undergraduate level in Computer Engineering field, I'm very organized, curious and creative person.
 I have much eager to learn something new and face different challenges.
 I am expert in HTML, CSS and JAVASCRIPT and also a freelancer web developer.
 I'm a full stack developer.
 I have started coding since 10th standard and forward.
 I had build more than 35 responsive website as well.
 Also, I have completed many courses related to CSS and JAVASCRIPT and had done many project related to it.

  Furthermore, I am very much familiar with git and github and most of the website which was developed by me was live in internet today through git platform.
 I am interested in software and app development as well and had learnt many other programming languages like C, C++, Python, Java, Flutter, MySQL etc.